vimich/vimich.github.io/README.md

 In the script that we are going to create, you need to use both your Docker Hub username and password.
 As was dicussed in Step 5, we do not want usernames or passwords our code, and we will therefore once again use Secrets.

 >**Task 1:** Create two `secrets` in your repository called DOCKER_USERNAME and DOCKER_PASSWORD, which contains your Docker username and password.
-Then create a step in your workflow using `docker/login-action@v1` to log into Docker Hub in your workflow
+Create a new job and then create a step in your workflow using `docker/login-action@v1` to log into Docker Hub in your workflow.

 Next we need to tell Docker Hub where we want to store our Docker image.